lilactown/pyramid/README.md

 default, any map which contains a key which `(= "id" (name key))` is true, is an entity map and can be normalized using `pyramid.core/db`.

+**Ident function**: a function that takes a map and returns a tuple `[:key val]` that uniquely identifies the entity the map describes.

 **Lookup ref**: a 2-element Clojure vector that has a keyword and a value which together act as a pointer to a domain entity.
 E.g. `[:person/id 1234]`.
 `pyramid.core/pull` will attempt to look them up in the db value if they appear